xuanruli/Rescue-scenario/README.md

-# Wampa World: AI-Powered Rescue Robot
+# Logical Rescue Robot

 A simulation of a rescue robot navigating a partially observable environment to save a human while avoiding dangers.

 ## Overview

-In Wampa World, you control a rescue robot (R2D2) tasked with finding and rescuing Luke Skywalker from a cave system inhabited by dangerous Wampas and treacherous pits.
+You control a rescue robot tasked with finding and rescuing human from a cave system inhabited by dangerous monster and treacherous pits.
 The robot uses logical inference to build knowledge about its environment and make intelligent decisions.

 ## Key Features